D3: Reframing Your Thinking

 The most powerful stories you carry are often invisible.
 They’re so subtle you don’t even realize how much they dictate your choices:

-Reframing isn’t about ignoring the stories you’ve lived by.
-It’s about recognizing them for what they are—narratives, not facts.
+Reframing isn’t about ignoring these stories.
+It’s about acknowledging them as narratives, not facts.

 4. Better Decisions Start with a Flexible Mindset